syncfusion-content/fileformat-docs/File-Formats/DocIO/Accepting-or-Rejecting-Track-Changes.md

 Dim document As WordDocument = New WordDocument("Template.docx", FormatType.Docx)
 'Iterates into all the revisions in Word document
 For i As Integer = document.Revisions.Count - 1 To 0 Step -1
 	'Checks the author of current revision and accepts it.
-If document.Revisions(i).Author Is "Nancy Davolio" Then document.Revisions(i).Accept()
+	If document.Revisions(i).Author Is "Nancy Davolio" Then
+		document.Revisions(i).Accept()
 	End If
 	'Resets to last item when accept the moving related revisions.
 	If i > document.Revisions.Count - 1 Then
 		i = document.Revisions.Count
 	End If
+Next
 'Saves and closes the document document.Save("Sample.docx", FormatType.Docx) document.Close()